theNewDynamic/oregonsadventurecoast.com/content/adventure/entertainment-and-nightlife.md

 But it’s inside our rustic beloved local pubs where one can find real hidden musical gems!
 Our authentic, down-to-earth, Oregon Coast vibe promises an evening you won’t find anywhere else.

-Here are some of the best local places that support up and coming bands and musicians.
-If you plan to visit any of these, it’s best to call ahead to confirm their schedule.
+Here are some of the best local places that support up and coming bands and musicians or catch your favorite game on screen.
+If you plan to visit any of these, it’s best to call ahead to confirm their schedule.&nbsp;

 {{< floatimage src="/img/walking-map-icon.png" float="left" alt="Downtown Walking Map Icon" size="100" >}}